logux/client/README.md

 **Documentation: [logux/logux]**

-This repository contains Logux core components for JavaScript:
+This repository contains Logux base components to build web client:

 * `CrossTabClient` and `Client` to create web client for Logux.
 * `IndexedStore` to store Logux log in `IndexedDB`.